psycopg/psycopg/docs/api/adapt.rst

     This is an abstract base class: subclasses *must* at least implement the `!load()` method and specify a `format`.

-    The class implements the `~psycopg.proto.Loader` protocol.
+    The class implements the `~psycopg.abc.Loader` protocol.

     .. automethod:: load